shmcminn/google_sheet_to_json/README.md

   * SHEET_RANGE ==> tabs or ranges you want to acccess in the document
   * OUTPUT_FILE ==> name of file you want to write to

-Required libraries are listed in requirements.txt
+Required libraries (and then some ...) are listed in requirements.txt